PrakharSharma41/LLD/BehaviouralQuestion/info.md

 - [time when you didn't think you were going to meet the commitments you promised](#time-when-you-didn't-think-you-were-going-to-meet-the-commitments-you-promised)

-# Describe a situation in which you had to arrive at a compromise with someone to move a project forward.
+# Describe a situation in which you had to arrive at a compromise with someone to move a project forward
 **Situation:**
 We were integrating RDM deployment logs into our internal debugging tool.
 Our standard approach of mounting logs was blocked by the security and deployment teams due to compliance risks.